 My submitted COVID-19 claims appear on my account statements, reports and Compass.
 Are the costs associated with these claims included in my rates?

-No, costs associated with COVID-19 related claims are not allocated at an employer or class level for Schedule 1 businesses .
-Instead, they are allocated on a schedule-wide basis and your individual claims will not be applied in the calculation of your rates.
+Costs and counts for COVID-19 related claims allowed with accident dates on or before June 30, 2022 will be allocated on a schedule-wide basis for Schedule 1 businesses and your individual claims will not be applied in the calculation of your rates.

-The claims will still appear on your accident cost statement and Workplace Injury Summary Reports for claims management, transparency and Canada Revenue Agency reporting purposes.
+All claims will appear on your accident cost statement and Workplace Injury Summary Reports for claims management, transparency and Canada Revenue Agency reporting purposes.

 Why should I have to pay for claims that I did not experience?